mimuki/halley/README.md

 - there's a way with msync to request the context for a post, fetching the earlier posts in the thread when you sync next... that would be cool

-- being able to reply is nice, but automatically setting the post privacy and CW based on the original post would be nice
+- being able to reply is nice, but automatically setting the post privacy based on the original post would be nice

+- browsing your queued posts, and being able to easily reply/edit/delete them?

 - "One line per status" makes scrolling kinda easier because you skip by whole status, but it also means less information displayed at each time.
 Maybe FZF isn't the right approach ?